OkaNim/unit-converter/README.md

 If the order of magnitude for values is clear, it is better to specify 1 or 2.<br>
 <br>
 <br>
-After registering the three, save the CCU file in /src/199_file/CCU.<br>
+After registering the three terms, save the CCU file in /src/199_file/CCU.<br>
-The filename can be anything, if the end is '_CCU.<br>txt'.<br>
+The filename can be anything, if the end is '_CCU.txt'.<br>
 <br>
 <br>
 <br>
-### How to register variants for symbols of component units.<br>
+### How to register variants for symbols of component units<br>
-There are occasionally typographycal errors in text from scientific articles, e.<br>g.<br> 'pa' for Pa (pascal).<br>
+There are occasionally typographycal errors in text from scientific articles, e.g. 'pa' for Pa (pascal).<br>
 Such error notations can be also recognized by registering as the variants in symbol-variant.<br>txt in /src/199_file/other-necessaries.<br>
 The file is a TSV format and consists of three columns of symbol-variant, name, and symbol.<br>
 Register an error notation, the corresponding name and symbol for a component unit, respectively, as written in the file.<br>
-After the registration, once the program is executed, the notation will be outputted in used-comp-unit.<br>dat in /src/199_file.<br>
+After the registration, once the program is executed, the notation will be outputted in used-comp-unit.dat in /src/199_file.<br>
 Please confirm by the file whether the notation is used or not.<br>
 <br>
 <br>
 <br>
 ### How to create a component unit file
-If there is no appreciable symbol in the component unit files in /src/199_file/component-unit or no appreciable component unit file in the folder, it is neccessary to register or create them.<br>
+If there is no proper symbol in the component unit files in /src/199_file/component-unit or no proper component unit file in the folder, it is neccessary to register or create them.<br>
-Show how to register symbols in the component unit files with using mass.<br>txt in /src/199_file/component-unit as an example.<br>
+Show how to register symbols in the component unit files with using mass.txt in /src/199_file/component-unit as an example.<br>
 The file is a TSV format and composes of four columns of symbol, destination, factor, and prefix-used.<br>
-In mass.<br>txt, g (gram), t (ton), and lb (pound) are registered for symbol.<br>
+In mass.txt, g (gram), t (ton), and lb (pound) are registered for symbol.<br>
 For desitination, register a desitination unit.<br>
 In the registarion, it is better to use SI units.<br>
-Therefore, kg (kilogram) is registered in mass.<br>txt.<br>
+Therefore, kg (kilogram) is registered in mass.txt.<br>
 The same desitination unit should be used for all regsitered symbols.<br>
 In the column of factor, register a conversion factor for the desitination unit.<br>
 For g (gram), 1e-3 is registered because of 1 g = 1e-3 kg.<br>
-The notaions for factor can be anything (e.<br>g.<br> 0.<br>001, 1e-3) that can be used as the float type in the program.<br>
+The notaions for factor can be anything (e.g. 0.001, 1e-3), if they can be used as the float type in the program.<br>
 The factors for t (ton) and lb (pound) are registerd similarily.<br>
 If unit prefixes can be used for the registered symbols, they can be registered in the column of prefix-used.<br>
 If registered, the notations and the factors are automatically generated in the program.<br>
 However, it is better not to register unnecessary ones because of less time to execute the program.<br>
 For g (gram), seven unit prefixes of n (nano), µ (micro), u (micro), m (milli), k (kilo), K (kilo), M (mega) are registered.<br>
-Usable unit prefixes can be confirmed in unit-prefix.<br>txt in /src/199_file/unit-prefix.<br>
+Usable unit prefixes can be confirmed in unit-prefix.txt in /src/199_file/unit-prefix.<br>
 For micro and kilo, 'u' and 'K' are also registered in the file as the variants for 'µ' and 'k', respectively, because they are frequently misprinted.<br>
 For t (ton) and lb (pound), unit prefixes are not regsitered.<br>
 If not use at all, write 'non'.<br>
-Conversely, if use all unit prefixes in unit-prefix.<br>txt, write 'all'.<br>
+Conversely, if use all unit prefixes in unit-prefix.txt, write 'all'.<br>
 <br>
-If there is no appreciable component unit file, create a new file as above, based on an existing file.
+If there is no proper component unit file, create a new file based on an existing file.
 The finename can be anything, if the end is '.txt'.
 <br>
 <br>